 "Åtta aftnar" under 2017 med de Lärda sällskapen

 The Thinking Animal - are other animals intelligent?

 The Royal Physiographic Society of Lund organized a symposium ”The Thinking Animal – are other animals intelligent?”, held in Lund on September 14th 2017.

-The sympsoia was held on May 17 2017 at Grand Hotel in Lund and can been seen Here
+The symposium was held on May 17 2017 at Grand Hotel in Lund and can been seen Here

 Roboten - människans vän eller fiende

-The symposia will take place on March 28th, 2017, between 10 a.m. to 4 p.m.
+The symposium took place on March 28th, 2017, between 10 a.m. to 4 p.m.
 Registration in mandatory.
-See our Poster (1.1 MB) for registration
+See our for registration

 The Evil Brain (Den onda hjärnan)